Skip to main content

 1. Setup Organization: Keep the setup logic modular and reusable across different test cases

-2. Chain Simulation: Test with multiple chains to ensure multi-chain functionality works correctly
+2. Chain Simulation: Test with multiple chains to ensure chain-abstracted functionality works correctly

 3. Error Cases: Include tests for failed transfers, insufficient balances, and expired deadlines